Calendar mode in Angular Schedule component

 The Scheduler has a property calendarMode which is used to switch between the gregorian and islamic calendar modes.
 By default, it is set to Gregorian and to use it with Islamic calendar dates, define the calendarMode of Scheduler to Islamic.
 The following example depicts, how to display the Islamic calendar dates on Scheduler.

-To make use of Islamic calendar in Scheduler, import the Calendar and Islamic module from ej2-calendars package and also inject it using the Calendar.Inject method.
-Apart from this, it requires the following CLDR data to be loaded using loadCldr function.
+To use the Islamic calendar in Scheduler, import the Calendar and Islamic modules from the ej2-calendars package, and inject them using the Calendar.Inject method.
+Additionally, ensure the following CLDR data files are loaded via the loadCldr function, as this is necessary for multilingual and Islamic date support:

 • numberingSystems.json